 This isn’t the first time Dylan has referenced eastern thought.
 The line “I threw I Ching yesterday” is included in an early version of Idiot Wind.
 In a 1965 interview, Bob Dylan stated that the I Ching is “the only thing that is amazingly true, period…besides being a great book to believe in, it’s also very fantastic poetry.”

-Almost done, one more line, “I play Beethoven’s sonatas and Chopin’s preludes”.
+“I play Beethoven’s sonatas and Chopin’s preludes”.
 Chopin and Beethoven were considerably different in their music styles.
 Dylan likes both, for he “contains multitudes”.

 Today and tomorrow and yesterday too